 Mustard – Spicing Up Your Food

-Mustard seeds, highly valued for their oil content, can be traced to different areas of Europe and Asia with the white variety originating in the eastern Mediterranean regions, the brown from the foothills of the Himalayan Mountains, and the black from the Middle East.
-Mustard seeds are mentioned in ancient Sanskrit writings dating back about 5,000 years ago.
-They are also mentioned in the New Testament in which the kingdom of Heaven is compared to a grain of mustard seed.
+Mustard seeds, highly valued for their oil content, can be traced to different areas of Europe and Asia.
+The white variety originates in the eastern Mediterranean regions, the brown from the foothills of the Himalayan Mountains, and the black from the Middle East.
+Mustard seeds are mentioned in ancient Sanskrit writings dating back about 5,000 years.
+They are also mentioned in the New Testament, where the kingdom of Heaven is compared to a grain of mustard seed.

-While mustard seeds were used for their culinary properties in ancient Greece, it seems that it was the ancient Romans who invented a paste from the ground seeds, which was probably the ancestor of our modern day mustard condiment.
-The physicians of both civilizations, including the father of medicine Hippocrates, used mustard seed medicinally.
+While mustard seeds were used for their culinary properties in ancient Greece, it seems that the ancient Romans invented a paste from the ground seeds, which was probably the ancestor of our modern-day mustard condiment.
+The physicians of both civilizations, including the father of medicine, Hippocrates, used mustard seed medicinally.
 At one time, mustard was believed to have strong aphrodisiac powers and was included in love potions to stimulate passion.

 Mustard seed is one of the most popular spices traded in the world today.
 Since it grows well in temperate climates, the areas that produce the greatest amount of mustard seeds currently include Hungary, Great Britain, India, Canada, and the United States.